xin-huang/SeleDiff/README.md

     > SeleDiff

 ### Windows

+In Windows, you can download this repository directly.
+Please make sure your environment variable `JAVA_HOME` correctly point to you JDK directory.
+After download and uncompression, you can open `cmd` and enter the directory of `SeleDiff` in `cmd`.
+Please use `gradlew.bat` to build and install `SeleDiff`.

+        > cd /path/to/SeleDiff
+        > ./gradlew.bat build
+        > ./gradlew.bat install

+ And run `SeleDiff.bat` in `./build/install/SeleDiff/bin/`

+        > cd ./build/install/SeleDiff/bin/
+        > SeleDiff.bat

 There are two sub-commands in `SeleDiff`.
 The first sub-command `compute-var` is used for estimating variances of population demography parameter Omega<sup>1</sup>, which are required for the second sub-command `compute-diff`.